Ladders Manufactured in America – EGA Products

 - Steel or Aluminum

-RUBBER TREAD – Not all rubber is made equal.
-Lesser rubber materials will crack and crumble after short-term use.
-EGA builds products for long-term use, so the use of a flimsy rubber wouldn’t make sense.
-Designed to stick outsoles for safe usage, EGA’S rubber step tread is the industry standard bearer.
+VINYL RUBBER TREAD – EGA builds products for long-term use, so the use of a flimsy vinyl rubber wouldn’t make sense.
+Designed to stick outsoles for safe usage, EGA’S vinyl anti-slip step tread is the industry standard bearer.

 - Best case when a solid step is preferred